Security - mirrord for Teams

 - proxy

-How can I prevent users in my team from stealing traffic from a target? #
+How can I prevent users in my team from stealing or mirroring traffic from a target? #

 How can I prevent users from using mirrord without going through the Operator? #